Gillespie59/backbone-fundamentals/chapters/03-internals.md

 ### Underscore utility functions

 As Backbone requires Underscore as a hard dependency, we're able to use many of the utilities it has to offer to aid with our application development.
-Here's an example of how Underscore's `forEach` method that can be used for iterating over collection and `sortBy()` method that can be used to sort a collection of todos based on a particular attribute.
+Here's an example of how Underscore's `forEach` method can be used for iterating over collection and `sortBy()` method can be used to sort a collection of todos based on a particular attribute.

 ```javascript
 var TodosCollection = new Backbone.Collection();